sveltejs/discord-bot/README.md

 -   The bots main config is located `src/config.ts`, by default it will have the Svelte Discord & Testing configuartions.

 -   All secrets should be in a `.env` file, the template/example one can be found in .env.example

+# Contributing

+All contributing is welcome, please try and make a issue first since most new features might warrant a discussion beforehand.
+Bug fixes probably won't need a issue and direct pull requests are ok